YahyaHattem/Image-Denoising-Using-Convolutional-Autoencoders/README.md

 In this repository, we add noise to Fashion_MNIST dataset, then train an autoencoder to denoise it.

-#The project is made on google colab.
+The project is made on google colab.

-#references
+References

 https://blog.keras.io/building-autoencoders-in-keras.html